Make your new home dream a reality by reading our top tips on how you can save for a deposit.

 You already have a good mortgage deal

-You are locked in with penalties
+You're locked in or have penalties

-Your circumstances have changed
+Your circumstances have recently changed

 You have a very small mortgage